-SWPL: Celtic begin season with win over Rangers
+Celtic begin season with Old Firm win

 By now Celtic's confidence was rising.
 Ewens flicked the ball to Littlejohn, who curled a delightful ball past Ramsay to make it three.

-And it could have been much more but for heroics from Ramsay, who joined Rangers in midweek from the Finnish side Naisten Liiga.
+And it could have been much more but for heroics from Ramsay, who joined Rangers in midweek from Aland United in the Finnish Naisten Liiga.

 Pullar was denied her hat-trick while Clark twice went close as Celtic continued to dominate.